railroadmedia/ecommerce/README.md

 Soft delete a payment.

+Only users with 'delete.payment' ability can delete payments.

 Throw 404 Not Found Exception if the payment not exists in the database.

 #### Request Example